-This week, be gracious with your resources; when harmed, don't retaliate one-for-one.
+This week, be gracious with your resources; when harmed, don't retaliate one-forone.
 Be gracious with your talent: when insulted, ignore it.
-Be gracious with your treasure: when threatened, wronged, or cheated, don't retaliate with litigation.
-Instead, hand yourself over to our gracious God.
+Be gracious with your treasures: when threatened, wronged, or cheated, don't retaliate with litigation.
 Be gracious with your time: when interrupted, serve beyond the request.
+Gracious,